KelvinOkuroemi/countdownTimer/README.md

 # what I learnt:
 I practiced with the DOM, and learnt about the Javascript Date Method.
-The toughest thing was understanding how to set the future date.
+The toughest thing was understanding how to set the future date, and make it update itself.

 # Live preview :
 https://kelvinokuroemi.github.io/countdownTimer/